oujianjiu/CEM-CoT/CEM-CoT/README.md

 ```
 Please rename the desired checkpoint of the peft model and CBL as `llama3` and `cbl.pt`, as the script recognizes these file names.

-#### using the concept neurons and guide a sentence generation using CB-LLM-CoT
+#### using the concept neurons and guide a sentence generation using CE-LLM-CoT
 Run
 ```
 python test_generation.py